RishabhKumar5010/eye_care/README.md

 is running in the background.
 On my ubuntu system I can use `ps ax | grep python` to check if the program (eye.py) is active in background or not.
 One can also use `top` for this purpose.

+## Stopping the Script

+If you just want the script to be not disturbing you for sometime, you could active DND (Do Not Disturb) service on your system, if available.

+You could also run something like `pkill -f eye.py` to kill the process for the current session.

+To permanently stop the script, remove the script from Startup apps list and then kill the process (eye.py) or log out and re-login or simply reboot your system.